 Conditions for validity

-Three main conditions must be fulfilled for the electrostatic force calculator to return true values:
+Three main conditions must be fulfilled for the electrostatic force calculator to return valid values:

 - Charges must be stationary - they cannot move with respect to each other.